-The New York State Department of Health (DOH) exercises overall supervision of the Medical Assistance Program.
-Recipient eligibility, however, is handled by the fifty-eight local departments of social services and the New York City Human Resources Administration.
-These local agencies are vested with the authority to review applications for Medical Assistance (MA or Medicaid) and determine Medicaid eligibility.
+The New York State (NYS) Department of Health (Department, DOH) exercises overall supervision of the Medicaid Program.
+Recipient eligibility, however, is handled by the fifty-eight local departments of social services (LDSS) and the New York City Human Resources Administration (HRA).

+These local agencies are vested with the authority to review applications for Medicaid and determine eligibility.

-The following groups are eligible for Medicaid in New York State:
+Generally, the following groups are eligible for Medicaid in New York State:

-- Citizens and certain qualified aliens who are: - Eligible for Low Income Families (families with children under age 21; persons under age 21 living alone; and pregnant women); or - In receipt of or eligible for Supplemental Security Income (individuals who are aged, certified blind or disabled); or - Children on whose behalf foster care maintenance payments are being made or for whom an adoption assistance agreement is in effect under Title IV-E of the Social Security Act; or - ► Individuals between the ages of 21 and 65 not living with a child under the age of 21, not certified blind or certified disabled, and not pregnant, whose income and resources are below the Public Assistance Standard of Need. - Citizens and certain qualified aliens who meet the financial and other eligibility requirements for the State's Medically Needy program.
-These persons have income and resources above the cash assistance levels but their income and resources are insufficient to meet medical needs.
-These groups include: - Infants up to age one and pregnant women whose family income is at or below 185% of the federal poverty level; - Children age one through five whose family income is at or below 133% of the federal poverty level; - Other children with family income at or below 100% of the federal poverty level.
-As of January 1, 1999, this will include all children under age 19; - Families with children under age 21 who do not have two parents in the household capable of working and providing support;
+- Citizens and certain qualified aliens who are: - Eligible for Low Income Families (families with children under age 21; persons under age 21 living alone; and pregnant women); or - In receipt of or eligible for Supplemental Security Income (individuals who are aged, certified blind or disabled); or - Children on whose behalf foster care maintenance payments are being made or for whom an adoption assistance agreement is in effect under Title IV-E of the Social Security Act; or - Individuals between the ages of 21 and 65 not living with a child under the age of 21, not certified blind or disabled, and not pregnant, whose income and resources are below the Public Assistance Standard of Need. - Citizens and certain qualified aliens who meet the financial and other eligibility requirements for the State's Medically Needy Program.

+These persons have income and resources above the cash assistance levels, but their income and resources are insufficient to meet medical needs.

+These groups generally include:

+- Infants up to age one and pregnant women whose family income is at or below 185% of the federal poverty level; - Children age one through five whose family income is at or below 133% of the federal poverty level;

-- Persons related to the Supplemental Security Program (i.e. aged, certified blind or disabled); - Adults in two parent households who are capable of working and providing support to their children under age 21; - A special limited category of Medicaid eligibility is available for individuals who are entitled to the payment of Medicare deductibles and coinsurance, as appropriate, for Medicare approved services.
+- Other children with family income at or below 100% of the federal poverty level, including all children under age 19; - Families with children under age 21 who do not have two parents in the household capable of working and providing support; - Persons related to the Supplemental Security Program (i.e., aged, certified blind or disabled); - Adults in two-parent households who are capable of working and providing support to their children under age 21; - A special limited category of Medicaid eligibility is available for individuals who are entitled to the payment of Medicare deductibles and coinsurance, as appropriate, for Medicare-approved services.
 An individual eligible for this coverage is called a Qualified Medicare Beneficiary (QMB).

-Any individual who is fully Medicaid eligible and has Medicare coverage, even if not a QMB, is also entitled to have Medicare coinsurance and deductibles paid for by Medicaid.
+Any individual who is fully Medicaid-eligible and has Medicare coverage, even if not a QMB, is also entitled to have Medicare coinsurance and deductibles paid for by Medicaid.
 An individual may also have these benefits as a supplement to other Medicaid eligibility.
 QMB status is identified through the Medicaid Eligibility Verification System (MEVS).
-For more information see Qualified Medicare Beneficiary further ahead in this section.